MVP3 Foundation

 OFFICIAL RULES – AI CLAUSE

 Songs: Entries must feature original music and lyrics created by the entrant(s).
-AI‑generated vocals, lyrics, or compositions are not allowed.
+AI-generated vocals, lyrics, melodies, or compositions are not allowed.

 OFFICIAL RULES & LEGAL DISCLAIMER